Introduction

 The 1960s

 The Italian market of the 1960s felt the strong presence of these three companies – Doxa, Misura and Demoskopea – at that time the field was not yet strongly competitive.
-However, it was necessary to acquire a private clientele, whose traditional priorities did not extend to investment in research.
+However, it was necessary to acquire a private clientele, whose traditional priorities did not extend to investment in research

 The first relevant contract for Demoskopea was a study on newspaper readership (today Audipress), which gave the company the chance to establish its institutional credibility and acquire new customers.
 At the same time, its internal structure was created with a functional division of the work.
 The pivot of Demoskopea remained with Carlo Erminero and Giampaolo Fabris as leaders; however, many future professionals such as Marilù Faustinelli Bonetti, Alessandro Cortellazzo, Anna Zamboni and Giorgio Villa began their careers there.